 Dr Foster Ihejiofor, the Commissioner of Agriculture in Anambra state, who took the second lecture on the topic “THE ROLE OF PHYSICS & AI IN AGRICULTURE”, explained the essential physics concepts relevant to agriculture and how AI addresses agriculture challenges like predicting crop yields and detecting diseases in plants.
 He also highlighted the innovations in agricultural practices facilitated by physics and AI.

-The third lecture of the day was given by Dr Elvin Ugonna Eziama of Algoma University, Ontario, Canada also gave his lecture on the topic “A Multilingual AI-powered Medical Chatbot with Graph Neural Networks for Drug Interaction Analysis in Resource-constrained Healthcare Settings” Engr Ikenna David Oke from the Energy Research Centre, UNN had the last lecture of the day.
+The third lecture of the day was given by Dr Elvin Ugonna Eziama of Algoma University, Ontario, Canada also gave his lecture on the topic “A Multilingual AI-powered Medical Chatbot with Graph Neural Networks for Drug Interaction Analysis in Resource-constrained Healthcare Settings” Engr.
+Ikenna David Oke from the Energy Research Centre, UNN, had the last lecture of the day.

 The highlight of the occasion was the oath-taking by the first-year student and the cutting of the induction cake.